simdjson/simdjson/doc/basics.md

 ### 2. Use `tag_invoke` for custom types (C++20)

 If your system supports C++20, we recommend that you adopt the `tag_invoke` approach instead to deserialize custom types.
 It may prove to be considerably simpler.
+When simdjson detects the necessary support, it sets the `SIMDJSON_SUPPORTS_DESERIALIZATION` macro to 1, otherwise it is set to 0.

 Consider a custom class `Car`:

 ```C++